SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 1. Create a file with the path */srv/poetryslam/connector/connectorB1.js*.
 2. Copy the SAP Business One-related functions in the file [*/srv/poetryslam/connector/connectorB1.js*](../../../tree/main-multi-tenant/srv/poetryslam/connector/connectorB1.js) into your project.
 The file contains functions to delegate OData requests to SAP Business One, to read SAP Business One purchase order data, and to assemble an OData payload to create SAP Business One purchase orders.

+    > Note: This file contains a function ```insertRemotePurchaseOrderData()```.
+This function creates a purchase order in SAP Business One by creating an entity directly using the external imported service and the external entity model.
+It does *not* use the projection as modelled in the *PoetrySlamService*.
+This is intentional: The projection is intended for fields shown in the Fiori Elements UI (read-only) or updates of individual fields.
+More complex write scenarios, including create scenarios, should directly call the external imported services.
+This avoids data type validations by CAP, leaving the validations to the external service.
+It also avoids a remodeling of all fields and compositions required for creation in the projection.

-> Note: This file contains sample data, which can vary depending on the system.
-Check the data set and maintain it accordingly to ensure consistency between the Partner Reference App and SAP Business One.
+    > Note: This file contains sample data that can vary depending on the system.
+Check the data set and maintain it accordingly to ensure consistency between the Partner Reference app and SAP Business One.
 The sample data is marked with a block comment *Purchase order data for SAP Business One; needs to be adopted according to SAP Business One configuration of the customer system*.

 ### Enhance the Business Logic to Operate on SAP Business One Data